charlesfoster/covid-illumina-snakemake/README.md

 The `ivar` suite of tools is used to remove primers from the mapped reads, and carry out quality trimming.
 Since quality trimming is already carried out by `fastp`, this is a second "line of defence" and might be superflous.
 After testing, the quality trimming option in `ivar` might be disabled.

 # Assess coverage
-The coverage for each base in the SAS-CoV-2 genome is calculated with `bedtools`, and then plotted in R. The coverage for each amplicon within the bed file specifying primer coordinates is also plotted (but not for the Swift protocol since it has too many amplicons).
+The coverage for each base in the SARS-CoV-2 genome is calculated with `bedtools`, and then plotted in R. The coverage for each amplicon within the bed file specifying primer coordinates is also plotted (but not for the Swift protocol since it has too many amplicons).

 # Variant calling
-Variants are called using `ivar`.
+Variants are called using `lofreq` (default) or `ivar`.
+Thresholds are currently hard-coded, but might become command line options later.

 # SNP annotation
 SNPs are annotated using `snpEff`, giving information including the Ts:Tv ratio, and any functional consequences of the SNPs.

 # Generate consensus genome
-A consensus genome is generated for each sample using `samtools mpileup` +  `ivar`
+A consensus genome is generated for each sample using `bcftools consensus`.
+I have implemented the program in a way to conditionally implement IUPAC codes based on a variant allele frequency of 0.90.

 # Pangolin lineage assignment
-Newly generated consensus genomes from `ivar` are assigned to Pangolin lineages using `pangolin`.
+Newly generated consensus genomes are assigned to Pangolin lineages using `pangolin`.

 # Summary statistics
 A `.csv` file with quality control summary statistics is printed to the results directory.